- The Crypto Fire

 Tribalism in Crypto

-Tribalism is a divisive force in the crypto space.
+Tribalism is a divisive force in the crypto market cycles.
 Instead of uniting around shared goals like decentralization, communities often compete to promote their favored projects.
 Forums and social media foster echo chambers where only supportive views are amplified.

 This narrow-minded loyalty can hinder innovation and collaboration.
 For example, Bitcoin maximalists argue that Bitcoin is the only viable digital asset, dismissing alternative projects outright.
 While supporting a project is natural, tribalism should not come at the cost of progress.
 The true value of crypto lies in fostering competition to drive innovation.